Four Minute Mile: Legacy

 Four Minute Mile is considered a benchmark album of the emo genre, influencing the likes of Saves the Day, the Early November, Midtown and Fall Out Boy.
-Frank Turner has expressed admiration for the album.
-In a 2005 interview with Alternative Press magazine, Pete Wentz of Fall Out Boy remarked that the album had a major influence on the band as a whole.
+Frank Turner and Frank Iero of My Chemical Romance have expressed admiration for the album.
+In a 2005 interview with Alternative Press, Pete Wentz of Fall Out Boy remarked that the album had a major influence on the band as a whole.
 "The first time I heard [The Get Up Kids] was around Four Minute Mile.
 I was in high school.
 There was an honesty and sincerity [to the album].
 It seemed more about the fact that this music was "emotional," than an actual sound than labeled them".
 In the same interview, he remarked that "Fall Out Boy would not be a band if it were not for The Get Up Kids".

 In 2020, BrooklynVegan included Four Minute Mile on its list of the best punk albums of 1997, alongside Blink 182's Dude Ranch, and Nimrod by Green Day, writing that "The Get Up Kids' 1997 debut album Four Minute Mile combined the driving, hooky indie-punk of Superchunk and the more tangled sounds of Midwest emo and helped create the blueprint for early/mid 2000s emo-pop in the process."
 They compared it favorably to the band's later defining work Something to Write Home About; "STWHA is nearly perfect but Four Minute Mile is charmingly flawed, and sometimes you're craving something rawer and punkier than the more polished-up and ballad-inclusive Something To Write Home About."

 LA Weekly included Four Minute Mile as one of the 20 greatest emo albums of all time.